jinweiliucu/jinweiliucu.github.io/_pages/about.md

 ======
 [08/2026] Congratulations to Joshua!
 He has been awarded a Student Travel Grant ($1,000).
 Many thanks to IEEE WF-PST!

+[06/2026] Our project was funded by Reynolds American Inc. Many thanks to Reynolds American Inc!

 [04/2026] Congratulations to Sunday J. Awine!
 He has been awarded an NSF Student Travel Grant.
 Many thanks to NSF and IEEE ICC!

 [02/2026] Congratulations to Kalab M. Kiros!
 He received the IBM Masters Fellowship award ($10,000) in 2026.
 Many thanks to IBM!